 LT McCure started out in the 53rd Ack Ack Search Light Bty and he wanted to join the 2nd AIF.
 The only way was for him to obtain a commission.
 He undertook that and was assigned to the 58th Infantry Battalion.
 The CMF was parading 2 nights a week.

 LT McCure showed multiple examples of Moral Courage.
-This made it difficult for him to do his job, but he understand what was required of him, in spite of the direct orders from his CO.
+This made it difficult for him to do his job, but he understood what was required of him, in spite of the direct orders from the CO of the 2nd/29th.

 How did the 2nd/29th’s CO, LT COL Robertson’s training let him down when it came to combined arms training?

-Bill’s story is a great example of Moral Courage and and story that too few people have heard, especially considering that he was active in Malaya for the rest of the war.
+Bill’s story is a great example of moral and physical courage and a story that too few people have heard, especially considering that he was active in Malaya for the rest of the war.